Greenwich Village Theatre

-The theatre provided the venue for the first series of performances organised by the International Composers' Guild between 19 February and 23 April 1922.
+The Greenwich Village Follies of 1919 premiered at the GVT on July 15, 1919.
+It became "the first Off-Broadway musical to gain wide recognition in New York".
+The theatre was also the venue for the first series of performances organised by the International Composers' Guild between 19 February and 23 April 1922.
 The ICG moved on to the Klaw Theatre for their second season.